daniel-scs/tock/doc/reference/trd104-time.md

 The `repeat` method causes the alarm to call the `Client`'s `fired` method (below) each time the given number of clock tics have elapsed, continuously.
-An implementation MAY incur negligable delay between firing an event and reseting the timer.
+An implementation MAY incur negligable delay between firing an event and resetting the timer.
 Many hardware timers can be configured to automatically reset the timer, though, and implementations SHOULD use this facility when available.
 Calling `oneshot` MUST invalidate and replace any previous calls to `oneshot`